cg1326/travelbuddy/README.md

 ## How it compares to Timeshifter

 Timeshifter gives you a scientifically validated schedule.
 It's a good product and works if you follow it.
 Most leisure travelers can't follow it perfectly, and the app doesn't account for that.
-This NY Times review (and many others on user-driven platforms like Reddit) have substantiated this pain point: https://www.nytimes.com/wirecutter/reviews/timeshifter-app-review/ ("This App Can Help You Beat Jet Lag— **If You Don’t Have Much Else to Do**")
+[This NY Times review](https://www.nytimes.com/wirecutter/reviews/timeshifter-app-review/) (and many others on user-driven platforms like Reddit) have substantiated this pain point. ("This App Can Help You Beat Jet Lag— **If You Don’t Have Much Else to Do**")

 travel buddy is built for trips where something goes differently than planned, as users following 65-70% of recommendations are still recovering in under 3 days.
 Full adherence isn't the goal; rather, it's recovery that holds up when the trip doesn't go to plan.